insurance dispute arbitration in Punta Gorda, Florida 33982

 Arbitration War: The Castillo Insurance Dispute in Punta Gorda, FL 33982

-In the humid summer of 2023, Maria Castillo found herself embroiled in an insurance arbitration battle that tested not just her patience but her resolve.
+In the humid summer of 2023, the claimant found herself embroiled in an insurance arbitration battle that tested not just her patience but her resolve.
 A long-time resident of Punta Gorda, Florida 33982, Maria's cozy waterfront home suffered severe damage during the infamous July storm that swept through Charlotte County.
 When Tropical Storm Helene unexpectedly shifted course, its fierce winds and flooding left her property battered, with an estimated repair cost of $112,000.

 Rejecting this lowball offer, Maria invoked the arbitration clause embedded in her policy, seeking a fair hearing outside of court.
 The arbitration was scheduled for February 15, 2024, at the Charlotte County Courthouse’s mediation center.